- Established vendors often find themselves on the outside of new technological developments.

 The first bullet point uses the term “hybrid” cloud.
 The term “hybrid” cloud has been a long-term misdirection strategy of those left out of the public cloud and a primary way to co-opt the cloud on-premises and data centers.

 Notice how Gartner emphasizes the multitude of delivery options.
 There is a good reason for this.
 Some of Gartner’s biggest vendor customers, such as SAP, Oracle, IBM, don’t exist in the public cloud.
 The public cloud is also bad for Gartner, as it allows direct access to using items without paying attention to Gartner.
 Gartner’s primary audience is executives who may have worked with technology at some point but now mostly attend meetings.

 The second two paragraphs don’t have any meaning, aside from making data centers sound like a good thing.

 When I was reading up on Equinix, I found this quote from Wikipedia on Equinix’s future.

 Some analysts have warned that long-term consolidation in the telecommunications industry caused by cloud will decrease demand for data center space and hurt the growth prospects of companies such as Equinix.

 Equinix argues that accelerated cloud proliferation and adoption, along with the emergence of cloud-dependent trends and technologies such as big data, mobile and the Internet of Things, dramatically increase the value of its core interconnection offering. – Wikipedia

 Notice that this second paragraph is virtually content free.
-None of these things have anything to do with the move from on premises and data centers to public cloud.
+None of these things have anything to do with moving from on-premises and data centers to the public cloud.